Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

 The part of the Lagrangian that depends only on $\Psi_0$ and $\Psi_0^*$ reads

-For large $|\Psi_0|$, the quartic term dominates and guarantees the action $S_0 = \beta\hbar\int d^D\mathbf x\,\mathcal L_0$ to be bounded from below, and thus the stability of the system, for any value of $\mu$.
+For large $|\Psi_0|$, the quartic term dominates and guarantees the action $S_0 = \beta\hbar L^D\mathcal L_0$ to be bounded from below, and thus the stability of the system, for any value of $\mu$.
 In particular, for $\mu \le 0$, $S_0$ has a global minimum at $|\Psi_0|=0$, which means that there is no stable condensate amplitude.
-Instead, for $\mu >0$, $S_0$ has the shape of a `Mexican hat', with a full circle of degenerate minima at $|\Psi_0|^2 = \mu/g$, corresponding to a finite condensate density $n_0 = |\Psi_0|^2 = \mu/g$, in agreement with Eq. \eqref{mu}.
-This condition fixes $\Psi_0 = \sqrt{\mu/g}\,e^{i\theta}$, with $\theta \in S^1$.
+Instead, for $\mu >0$, $S_0$ has the shape of a ``Mexican hat'', with a full circle of degenerate minima at $|\Psi_0|^2 = \mu/\widetilde V(\mathbf 0)$, corresponding to a finite condensate density $n_0 = \mu/\widetilde V(\mathbf 0)$, in agreement with Eq. \eqref{mu}.
+This condition fixes $\Psi_0 = \sqrt{\mu/\widetilde V(\mathbf 0)}\,e^{i\theta}$, with $\theta \in S^1$.
 By fixing the phase $\theta$ we select a particular minimum, determining the spontaneous breakdown of the $U(1)$ symmetry of the action.
-Without loss of generality, we take $\theta = 0$, so that $\Psi_0$ is real and positive, corresponding to $\Psi_0 = \sqrt{n_0} = \sqrt{\mu/g}$.
+Without loss of generality, we take $\theta = 0$, so that $\Psi_0$ is real and positive, corresponding to $\Psi_0 = \sqrt{n_0} = \sqrt{\mu/\widetilde V(\mathbf 0)}$.

 Analogously to what we did in the Hamiltonian approach, we now substitute Eq. \eqref{bogprefi} into Eq. \eqref{lagbose} and retain only terms up to second order in the fluctuations $\eta$, $\eta^*$ around $\Psi_0$ (Gaussian or one-loop approximation).
-The condition $\Psi_0=\sqrt{\mu/g}$ ensures that we are expanding around a minimum of the action, hence linear terms in the fluctuations vanish and we are left with
+The condition $\Psi_0=\sqrt{\mu/\widetilde V(\mathbf 0)}$ ensures that we are expanding around a minimum of the action, hence linear terms in the fluctuations vanish.
+Expanding the fluctuations in Fourier series as